axeluhl/eBox/README.md

 where the ``ebox_modbusquery.py`` script logs the Innogy/E.ON eBox Professional's Modbus values to InfluxDB, and the ``ebox_control.sh`` script uses the InfluxDB content to configure the maximum power allowed for the eBox, reading configuration data---particularly on the strategy to use---from ``/etc/ebox_defaults.conf``.

 Additionally, there is a script ``ebox_default_strategy.sh`` that outputs or updates the strategy in ``/etc/ebox_defaults.conf`` for granting energy to the wallbox.
 I created a group ``ebox`` who is the group owner of ``/etc/ebox_defaults.conf`` with that file being group-writable, so that members of that group can run ``ebox_default_strategy.sh`` to update the ``STRATEGY`` variable in that file from where ``ebox_control.sh`` picks it up.

+## Grafana

+I use Grafana to monitor PV and wallbox.
+Not being a Grafana expert, the best I could come up with so far in order to share the dashboards I've assembled was exporting them as JSON files.
+You can find them in the ``grafana/`` folder.
+My take is that to make those work for you, you'd have to create an InfluxDB data source in your Grafana installation that uses the ``kostal`` DB that the scripts write to.
+It also seems that during importing the dashboard JSON files, Grafana allows you to bind the data source.
+Let me know how this works for you.